 - #8 X 1-1/4-Inch Square Drive Flooring Screw, black (Buy from Amazon)

 - Frame’s Blue color: Saman water-based wood stain

-- Baltic Birch’s Walnut color: Watco Danish Oil light walnut (10$ as of September 2016, Buy from Amazon)
+- Baltic Birch’s Walnut color: Watco Danish Oil light walnut (Buy from Amazon)

 - Kreg Pocket Hole Jig Mini (Buy on Amazon)

 - Skills saw (Buy on Amazon)